senjuns/senjuns/architecture-decision-record/programming-languages/index.md

 ### Issue

-We need to choose programming languages for our software.
-We have two major needs: a front-end programming language suitable for web applications, and a back-end programming language suitable for server applications.
+We need to choose programming languages for the React frontends and the AWS backend.

 ### Decision

-We are choosing TypeScript for the front-end.
+We are choosing TypeScript for the React front-end.

 We are choosing TypeScript for the AWS back-end.